ladybug-tools/ladybug-primer/text/components/Solar_Envelope.md

 * ##### height_limit
 A positive number for the minimum distance below (for collections) or maximum distance above (for rights) the average _geometry height that the envelope points can be.
 This is used when there are no vectors blocked for a given point.
 (Default: 100 meters).
 * ##### solar_rights
 Set to True to compute a solar rights boundary and False to compute a solar collection boundary.
 Solar rights boundaries represent the boundary below which one can build without shading the surrounding obstacles from any of the _vectors.
-Solar collection boundaries represent the boundary above which the one will have direct solar access to all of the input _vectors.
+Solar collection boundaries represent the boundary above which one will have direct solar access to all of the input _vectors.
 (Default: False).
 * ##### run [Required]
 Set to "True" to run the component and get a solar envelope.